Back to Solicitors

 Government departments are looking to recruit talented people from diverse backgrounds who can demonstrate excellent analytical ability, teamworking and communication skills.
 Since government lawyers have the opportunity to work in different areas of law and practice throughout their careers, rather than specialise in a particular area, they are also looking for people who can apply their legal skills flexibly and for evidence of innovative thinking.
 And because the work is often high profile and can have a significant and positive impact upon the lives of millions across the country, the lawyers they recruit will be motivated about public service.

-The diversity scheme, which has been delivered online in recent years, is targetted at undergraduates/ graduates from diverse backgrounds which are currently under-represented across the legal profession.
+The diversity summer scheme is delivered virtually, over a week, and is targetted at undergraduates or graduates from diverse backgrounds which are currently under-represented across the legal profession.

 The diversity summer scheme has previously worked in partnership with the following organisations.